marijnh/module-workshop/2009/README.md

         ↘           ↘
         world.js → preprocess.js

-`preprocess.js` is outputs something to the console when it is loaded.
+`preprocess.js` is written to output something to the console when it is loaded.
 Does that occur once or twice when you load the code with your loader?
-If twice, your module caching is broken (or not implemented) and needs more work.
+If twice, your module caching is broken (or not implemented) and needs some more attention.

-Now try to load `test/even.js`, whose graph looks like this:
+Now try to load `test/even.js`, whose graph looks like this, i.e. it depends on `odd.js`, which in turn depends on `even.js`:

     even.js ←→ odd.js

 For example by doing this:

-    const {even} = require("./myloader")("test/even.js")
-    console.log(even(11))
+    node loader.js test/run-even.js

 What happens depends on how, exactly, you wrote your loader.
 If it already works, great, you may consider this exercise to be to explain _why_ it works.
 If not, continue.

-Cyclic dependencies are usually not a great idea, but CommonJS allows them, _if_ the modules leave their default `exports` object, instead of replacing it with a new value, _and_ they don't actually read from this object until both have finished loading.
+Cyclic dependencies are usually not a great idea, but CommonJS allows them, _if_ the modules use their default `module.exports` object, instead of replacing it with a new value, _and_ they don't actually read from this object until both have finished loading.
 This is why the cyclic example modules are written a bit awkwardly:

     const odd = require("./odd.js")
     exports.even = function(n) {